lei-ucsd/ai-tutor-cse8a-client/README.md

 ### Local Development

+#### Optional: Using a local server

+Make a copy of `.env-sample` and rename it to `.env`.
+Configure the environment variables as instructed in the env template.

+#### Starting local devlopment
+If not using a local server, you could skip the step above, or simply set `LOCAL` to 0.
+Then, run the following:

 ```
 $ yarn start
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+Most changes are reflected live without having to restart the server (except changes to `.env`, which requires a full restart).

 ### Build